United Airlines places biggest ever jet order in push for growth | Business

 United Airlines places biggest ever jet order in push for growth

-United Airlines confirmed its largest-ever order for Boeing and Airbus jets on Tuesday, lining up 270 planes in a push for post-pandemic growth with bigger jets for domestic flying.
-The order for 200 Boeing 737 MAX and 70 Airbus A321neo jets, worth $30 billion at list prices, will boost United's seating capacity across it domestic network by almost 30%, allowing it to better compete for both premium and low-cost travel.
+United Airlines confirmed its largest ever order for Boeing and Airbus jets on Tuesday, lining up 270 planes in a push for post-pandemic growth with bigger jets for domestic flying.
+The order for 200 Boeing 737 MAX and 70 Airbus A321neo jets, worth over $30 billion at list prices, will boost United's domestic capacity by almost 30%, allowing it to better compete for both premium and low-cost travel.

-The deal builds momentum for planemakers seeking to turn the page on the COVID-19 pandemic that ravished global travel and signals a strong bet on a recovery in hard-hit business travel.
-United Chief Executive Scott Kirby said it would "accelerate our business to meet a resurgence in air travel".
+It builds momentum for planemakers seeking to turn the page on the COVID-19 travel slump, at least in the United States, and signals a strong bet on a recovery in hard-hit business travel.
+Chief Executive Scott Kirby said it would "accelerate our business to meet a resurgence in air travel".

-However, its victory over Airbus in the number of units sold was tempered by Europe's continued grip on a lucrative segment for the largest, long-range single-aisles like the A321neo.
-The MAX 10, which made its first flight this month, is the largest member of the MAX family and holds up to 230 seats.
+With the deal, America's third largest airline by revenue will replace most of its regional jets and undertake a sweeping cabin overhaul with more premium seats.
+"With a number of startups commencing operations or with plans to, United is putting the U.S. travel industry on notice," said Peter McNally, analyst at research firm Third Bridge.

-The Airbus A321neo is slightly larger and has more range, giving United extra capacity at constrained airports like Newark and San Francisco that play a key role in its growth plans.
-"With a number of startups commencing operations or with plans to, United is putting the U.S. travel industry on notice," said Peter McNally, an analyst at research firm Third Bridge.
+But Boeing's victory over Airbus in the number of units sold was tempered by Europe's continued grip on a lucrative segment for single-aisle airplanes that need the most range.
+That allowed Airbus to secure a quarter of the deal in a high-margin niche where Boeing faces a gap in its portfolio, forcing it to ponder a new jet to replace the longer-range 757.

-Shares in United and Boeing were little changed in morning trading.
-In Europe, Airbus shares ticked 0.2% lower near the close.
-CONVERSION RIGHTS
+Boeing appears to be calculating that the United deal will demonstrate that the MAX 10 fits the bill for some three-quarters of missions while it weighs options for a larger new model, analysts said, amid thin demand following the pandemic.
+Airbus, meanwhile, continues to pitch the A321neo as a "premium" product.

-United on Monday said it expected to earn a pre-tax profit in July, its first since January 2020.
-With the transaction, United will replace its aging Boeing 757-200 fleet but has not yet decided on a replacement for its 757-300s.
+COST IMPROVEMENT "This is a great time to acquire capacity cheaply - the aircraft market remains depressed - and this will offer lasting structural cost improvement," said Carlos Ozores, vice-president at aviation consultancy ICF.

-Boeing, which was required by regulators to add MAX simulator training for pilots of earlier 737 models after software problems contributed to fatal MAX crashes, said the United deal includes training simulator data packages.
-Airbus said a significant number of the newly-ordered A321neo jets would be assembled at its plant in Mobile, Alabama.
+Boeing, required to add MAX simulator training for pilots of earlier 737 models after software problems contributed to fatal MAX crashes, said the United deal includes simulator data.
+Airbus said a significant number of newly-ordered A321neos would be assembled at its plant in Alabama.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)